benfleis/brick-scii/README.md

 ## Known / Anticipated Warts

 - Stride planning is nice but imperfect.
 Handing in to get the ball rolling but it's the next thing I'll play with.
 Lowest frontier is a good starting point.
 My instinct says that greedy selecting the max number of unblocked bricks in 1 position is probably "good enough".
 I imagine the "upward" pyramid from a brick as projected dependency-set, trimmed by the robot-boundingbox

-- I treated head joints as first-class items, but did not prevent them from being installed without neighboring bricks.
-TODO!

-- Raise function broken for non-test walls.